 White-Label All of Your Reports

-White-labeling is the act of using third-party software but making it appear as though it’s in-house.
+White-labeling is the act of using a third-party service or software but making it appear as though it’s in-house.

-For example, in the PRT dashboard, you may upload your logo and company information in just a couple of seconds.
+For example, in the ProRankTracker report templates menu, you can upload your logo and company colors in just a couple of seconds.

 Start Generating SEO Report Templates Now with ProRankTracker

 ProRankTracker offers robust SEO reporting for clients.
 No matter how small or large your agency is, we have a plan that will suit your needs perfectly.